pytest-dev/pyfakefs/README.md

 pyfakefs works with CPython 3.7 and above, on Linux, Windows and OSX (MacOS), and with PyPy3.

-pyfakefs works with [pytest](http://doc.pytest.org) version 3.0.0 or above.
+pyfakefs works with [pytest](http://doc.pytest.org) version 3.0.0 or above, though a current version is recommended.

 pyfakefs will not work with Python libraries that use C libraries to access the file system.
 This is because pyfakefs cannot patch the underlying C libraries' file access functions--the C libraries will always access the real file system.
 For example, pyfakefs will not work with [`lxml`](http://lxml.de/).
 In this case `lxml` must be replaced with a pure Python alternative such as